Appealing a Social Security Disability (SSDI) Denial in Pennsylvania

 Disability benefits are there to help people who are seriously ill or injured pay for their medical bills and other expenses while their health keeps them out of work.
-At the end of 2012, the SSA (Social Security Administration) reported over 10 million Americans were receiving some form of disability with an average monthly benefit of $1,134.86.
+At the end of 2019, the SSA (Social Security Administration) reported over 16 million Americans were receiving some form of disability with an average monthly benefit of $1,259.
 However, successfully qualifying is known for being a difficult process which often requires the applicant to appeal.
-In this post, we’ll take a closer look at how the appeals process works, and what to do if your social security disability claim was denied.
+In this post, our Philadelphia disability attorney from Young, Marr & Associates will take a closer look at how the appeals process works, and what to do if your social security disability claim was denied.

 How Many Disability Applicants Are Rejected in Pennsylvania?